wso2/docs-is/en/docs/develop/extend/host-authentication-endpoint-on-a-different-server.md

     !!! note
         If necessary, update the paths of the keystore and truststore as well in the same file.

-7. Add the below configuration in the `<IS_HOME>/repository/conf/deployment.toml` file by replacing the `<WEB_SERVER_HOST>` and `<WEB_SERVER_PORT>` with appropriate values of the external server.
+7. Add the configuration given below in the `<IS_HOME>/repository/conf/deployment.toml` file by replacing the `<WEB_SERVER_HOST>` and `<WEB_SERVER_PORT>` with appropriate values of the external server.

     ```